amzn/amazon-payments-magento-2-plugin/README.md

 ## Release Notes
 ### 5.0.0
-* General Availability release, replacing versions that were previously included in core Magento releases
+* Beta release, replacing all versions that were included as part of the "Vendor Bundled Extension" (VBE) program in previous Magento releases.
-* Fixed creating a credit memo against a split capture invoice
+* Fixed creating a credit memo against a split capture invoice.
-* Added input validation and test upon saving for credentials
+* Added input validation and test upon saving for credentials.
-* Changed calling `closeChargePermission` instead of `cancelCharge` when voiding an order
+* Changed calling `closeChargePermission` instead of `cancelCharge` when voiding an order.
-* Fixed loading correct config when switching store view before a cart is initiated
+* Fixed loading correct config when switching store view before a cart is initiated.
-* Changed the button to create the session directly instead of through Magento
+* Changed the button to create the session directly instead of through Magento.
-* Removed redirect to cart on login if the customer has products in cart
+* Removed redirect to cart on login if the customer has products in cart.